Geetur/Bang-PL/README.md

 ## Contributing

 PRs and issue reports are welcome!
-Please run pytest and ruff (or your formatter of choice) before opening a pull-request.
+Please run pytest and ruff (optional for now since ruff isn't a dependency) (or your formatter of choice) before opening a pull-request.

 * Fork the repo